 Like this: Self-Publishing School is <u>amazing</u>.

-If you want to separate some text with a horizontal line, all you have to do is add <hr> and it will look like this:
+If you want to separate some text with a horizontal line (also called a line break), all you have to do is add <hr> and it will look like this:

-There are two types of lists: Ordered lists and Unordered lists.
-Ordered lists are numbered 1, 2, 3, etc. Unordered lists are bullet point lists.
+There are two types of lists: ordered lists and unordered lists.
+Ordered lists are numbered 1, 2, 3, etc. Unordered lists use bullet points.

 Unordered are denoted at the beginning using <ul> and their structure looks like this:

 Ordered Lists are denoted by the <ol> and their structure looks like this:

 HTML Tags You Can’t Use

 So, what can’t you do in your book’s HTML description?

 Well, you can’t do anything with images, like you can with normal HTML.
 You can’t insert images into your book description, nor set a background image.
 But who would want to do that?
 That’s what your book cover is for.

 Anyone familiar with HTML will also know its cousin, CSS.
 You can’t use CSS with a Kindle description.
 So no fancy new fonts, font colors or CSS styles for any Kindle-specific summary you’re crafting.